SmithWillSuffice/ohanga-pai/content/blog/119_power_one.md

 ((Huge Boooo! _otherwise_ to paywalled websites.
 I mean, what are you doing guys?
 Asking us to pay for honest reportage.
-I'll donate more than most people would fro their income to such Indie reporting, but I refuse to go via a paywall like Patreon, who are taking a gross cut of the donations.
+I'll donate more than most people would from their income to such Indie reporting, but I refuse to go via a paywall like Patreon, who are taking a gross cut of the donations.
 Always conduct due diligence on the payments platform.
-I believe KoFi is ok, and a few others, make sure you are not accidentally donating to corporate fascists=ic outfits.
-This is also why I specifically ask readers _not_ to subscribe to my substack, stay of the free tier, you won't miss anything form me.'))
+I believe KoFi is ok, and a few others, make sure you are not accidentally donating to corporate fascistic-lite outfits like Patreon.
+This is also why I specifically ask readers _not_ to pay-subscribe to my substack, if you stay on the free tier you won't miss anything from me.'))

 ## Anti-government Government